Conditions of engagement

 Requiring a candidate to hold a security clearance at the time of applying for the vacancy would not be in accordance with the merit principle, where all eligible members of the community are given reasonable opportunity to apply for a vacancy.

 A prospective employee may also be required to satisfy character clearance or employment screening as a condition of engagement.

 Character clearances may be required to confirm whether a prospective employee is of suitable character to be engaged based on the agency’s risk tolerance, for example a criminal history check.

 An agency can determine what clearances are appropriate.
 For example, checks can be made with the police, with professional licensing or registration boards, or with previous APS or other employers.
 For more information on matters where character clearances may assist agencies, refer to the Australian Government Protective Security Policy Framework.

 A prospective employee may be required to satisfy certain requirements in relation to health and fitness for duty as a condition of engagement.

 An agency can determine what evidence is reasonably required to assess whether a prospective employee is fit for duty.
 For example, a prospective employee may be asked to:

 - provide a declaration of their health status, including disclosure of pre-existing medical conditions

 - undergo an expert medical assessment (such as eyesight testing).

-Decisions in relation to the suitability or fitness of a person to perform a particular set of duties must take account of:
+Decisions in relation to the suitability or fitness of a prospective employee to perform a particular set of duties must take account: